andrewsw/hLife/README.md

 ## Running

 The console version has a simple menu to drive its operation.
-Both version currently only support running a randomly generated 50x50 board.
 To quit the Gloss version, try the escape key ;)

+### Command Line

+    hLife [-g] [width height]

+* -g -- optional, run the Gloss version (no controls, just runs)
+* width height -- optional size arguments in number of 'cells'.
+Must provide *both* arguments or none.

 ## Future